-One of the most helpful functions which Google Drive provides is collaborating with your team by the “Shared with me” function.
-And the smartest thing about this function is that any shared file you use “Add to My Drive” to save to your Google Drive will be updated to the latest version as soon as the owner of the file makes change to it.
+To make collaboration work with teams easier, Google Drive provides "Shared with Me" (Check differences between Shared Drive and Shared with Me).
+The smartest thing about this function is that any shared file you save to your Google Drive will be updated to the latest version as soon as the owner of the file makes change to it.

-However, if you choose to “Make a Copy” of the shared file, actually you duplicate the file into your Google Drive and make your own copy which cannot be changed or accessed by others.
+However, if you choose to "Make a Copy" of the shared file, actually you duplicate the file into your Google Drive and make your own copy which cannot be modified by the original editior.

 Tips: Before mastering the skill to copy a file in Google Drive, try the following steps to upload files from your computer to Google Drive first.
 Or click "upload files to Google Drive" if you are interested in knowing 4 excellent ways to upload your files as a basic foundation of using Google Drive.